medcharleslaidi/PyNets/README.md

 A Python-Powered Workflow for Network Analysis of Resting-State fMRI (rsfMRI)

 PyNets utilizes nilearn and networkx tools in a nipype workflow to automatically generate rsfMRI networks (whole-brain, or RSN's like the DMN) based on a variety of atlas-defined parcellation schemes, and then automatically plot associated adjacency matrices, connectome visualizations, and extract the following scalar graph theoretical measures from those networks:\
-efficiency, mean shortest path length, number of cliques, modularity/community, transitivity, assortativity, mean clustering coefficient, rich club coefficient \
+global efficiency, local efficiency, mean shortest path length, number of cliques, modularity/community, transitivity, assortativity, mean clustering coefficient, rich club coefficient \
 For more information on interpeting these measures, see: https://sites.google.com/site/bctnet/measures/list